Radiation Side Effects

 - Get plenty of rest.

-- Tell your care team about all medicines you’re taking.
+- Tell your care team about all the medicines you’re taking.
 Be sure to include aspirin, vitamins, or herbs and things you take only as needed, such as sleep aids, antacids, headache remedies, and antihistamines.

 To care for your skin in the treatment area: